Pedestrian safety: Road design

+Footpaths and lack thereof

-The design of road and streets plays a key role in pedestrian safety.
-Roads are too often designed for motorized vehicles, without taking into account pedestrian and bicycle needs.
-The non-existence of sidewalk and signals increases risk for pedestrians.
-This defect might more easily be observed on arterial roadways, intersections and fast-speed lanes without adequate attention to pedestrian facilities.
-For instance, an assessment of roads in countries from many continents shows that 84% of roads are without pedestrian footpaths, while maximum limited speed is greater than 40 km/h.
+The design of roads and streets plays a key role in pedestrian safety.
+Roads are too often designed for motorized vehicles, often without accounting for pedestrian and bicycle needs.
+The non-existence of sidewalks and signals increases the risk for pedestrians.
+This defect might more easily be observed on arterial roadways, intersections, and high-speed lanes without adequate attention to pedestrian facilities.
+For instance, an assessment of roads in countries from many continents shows that 84% of roads are without pedestrian footpaths, while the maximum limited speed is greater than 40 km/h.
+The high rate of pedestrian deaths in Africa is attributable at least in part to infrastructure development efforts focussed nearly exclusively on motorists: a study by the International Road Assessment Programme found that of the roads with the capacity for vehicle speeds in excess of 40 kph, less than 10% had been built with footpaths.

+Vehicle lanes and speeds

-Among the factors which reduce road safety for pedestrians are wider lanes, roadway widening, and roadways designed for higher speeds and with increased numbers of traffic lanes.
+Among the factors that reduce pedestrian road safety are wider lanes, roadway widening, and roadways designed for higher speeds and with more traffic lanes.

-For this reason, some European cities such as Freiburg (Germany) have lowered the speed limit to 30 km/h on 90% of its streets, to reduce risk for its 15 000 people.
-With such policy, 24% of daily trips are performed by foot, against 28% by bicycles, 20% by public transport and 28% by car.
-(See Zone 30.)
+For this reason, some European cities, such as Freiburg (Germany), have lowered the speed limit to 30 km/h on 90% of its streets to reduce the risk to its 15 000 residents.
+With such a policy, 24% of daily trips are performed by foot, against 28% by bicycle, 20% by public transport, and 28% by car.

-A similar set of policies to discourage the use of cars and increase safety for pedestrians has been implemented by the Northern European capitals of Oslo and Helsinki.
+A similar set of policies to discourage car use and increase pedestrian safety has been implemented in the Northern European capitals of Oslo and Helsinki.
 In 2019, this resulted in both cities counting zero pedestrian deaths for the first time.